tanvi-arora/talentmgmt/R/tidy_dataset.md

         Dataframe; the final updated version of empdata.updcolnames once its column names no longer exceed 12 characters.

 3. set_educdescrip \
-        Function that creates and populates a new column containing the description of education level based on a numeric value in a source             column in the same dataframe. \
+        Function that creates and populates a new column containing the description of education level from Below College to Doctor based on a numeric value in a source column in the same dataframe. \

         Three arguments = dataframe, sourcecol, newcol \
                 dataframe - name of a datafram object \